thegetty/bronze-guidelines/content/intro.md

 #### 2.2.2 Indirect lost-wax casting

 Indirect lost-wax casting appeared comparatively early in the history of bronze sculpture,[^40] and several variants are still in use today (**table 3**).
 In this process, reusable molds are taken from an original sculpture model in order to replicate the desired form in bronze.
 The original model can therefore be made of any number of materials.
-Undercuts in the model are dealt with either by using a flexible mold (for instance one made of rubber) or by creating a (rigid) piece mold[^41] designed in small, removable sections to fit around the model like a three-dimensional jigsaw puzzle, and usually held together by an outer “mother mold” (**fig. 15**).
+Undercuts in the model are dealt with either by using a flexible mold (for instance one made of rubber) or by creating a (rigid) piece mold[^41] designed in small, removable sections to fit around the model like a three-dimensional jigsaw puzzle, and usually held together by an outer “mother mold” ({% ref 'fig-015' %}).
 These reusable molds enable the maker to create one or more wax replicas or inter-models for use in the casting process (the “casting model” in modern parlance).

 The main advantages of indirect lost-wax casting include the preservation and potential reuse of the original model, and the ability to cast multiple, more or less identical replicas of the original model.
 These can, of course, also be manipulated intentionally to create quite distinct works.[^42]